elusivecodes/FrostDateTime/README.md

 - `formatString` is a string containing the format you wish to use for parsing.
 - `dateString` is a string representing the date you are parsing.
 - `options` is an object containing properties to define the new date.
-    - `locale` is a string representing the localeof the date, and will default to the system locale.
+    - `locale` is a string representing the locale of the date, and will default to the system locale.
-    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone (unless a time zone is specified in the `dateString`).
+    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.

 The `formatString` supports a subset of the ICU specification described in [Formats](Formats.md).